SnpM/scraipe/docs/get_started/using_llm_analyzers.md

 - `api_key`: the API key to access the LLM provider's service.
 - `pydantic_schema`: a [Pydantic model](https://docs.pydantic.dev/latest/concepts/models/) that defines the schema for the LLM's JSON response.

 The specific configuration options will depend on the analyzer's implementation.
-Here is an example using `GeminiAnalyzer`.
+Here is an example using [`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer].
 Note that you will need a [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).

-1. Import dependencies and API key
+1. Import dependencies and API key.

     ```python
     import os